BenKarmay/benkarmay.github.io/_posts/2023-02-24-VM-Transformation.md

 ## Enable IP forwarding

-This is optional depending on use case and is only advised for specific use cases.
+Optional depending on use case and is only advised for specific use cases.
 Understand the security considerations of enabling this feature.

 Navigate to configuration file **sysctl.conf.**